Skip to content

 Fairtrade chocolate is made with stricter labour standards than most other chocolate.
 The Fairtrade Foundation requires cocoa companies to pay their farmers liveable wages.
 This includes a premium price which cocoa farmers can use to improve their livelihoods.
 Many farmers invest this money in education and healthcare for their families.
 Fairtrade premium prices can help lift whole families out of the poverty trap.

-Moreover, Fairtrade chocolate prohibits the use of child labour, which provides a better guarantee that your chocolate is not being made my children.
+Moreover, Fairtrade chocolate prohibits the use of child labour, which provides a better guarantee that your chocolate is not being made by children.
 The scheme is not perfect.
 Fairtrade cannot always monitor every supplier.
 However, consumers are still much less likely to be contributing to human rights issues when you buy Fairtrade chocolate.

 Vegan chocolate, organic chocolate and animal welfare

 Of course, the dairy industry comes with its own set of ethical concerns.
 Buying vegan chocolate reduces the environmental pressures and impact to animal welfare caused by chocolate production.
 Did you know also that pure, high quality chocolate should be dairy-free anyway?
 Traditional chocolate is made from cocoa powder, cocoa butter and sugar for sweetness.
 So check the packet of any ethical chocolate brand to see the Vegan logo.
 Don’t let your treat contribute to animal cruelty or intensive farming!
+Look also for the Rainforest Alliance certification, which covers both environmental and labour standards in cocoa production.

-See our Ethical Chocolate Ratings Table to compare brands
+See our Ethical Chocolate Ratings Table to compare brands.

 The Good Shopping Guide has researched and rated the following brands.
 Click on the brand names to find out more information about your favourite chocolate brands and their business ethics and sustainability policies: